SDSC is committed to providing digital content that is accessible to all users.

 Guidance for Websites

 Site owners are responsible for making sure websites meet accessibility and usability standards.
+This may include one-time coding fixes by a web developer, as well as making sure that content creators are following standards on an ongoing basis.

 Getting Started